Progress Over Perfection: The Classroom Mantra Every Student Needs

 Backed by how learning actually works

-Hung where students see it every day, the message does what a single pep talk can't: it repeats.
-A growth-mindset reminder works best as a constant, low-key presence, and a poster on the wall delivers exactly that — a hundred small nudges over a semester rather than one big speech in September.
+Hung where students see it every day, the message does something a single conversation never can: it repeats.
+A growth-mindset reminder works best as a constant, low-key presence rather than a one-time event, and a poster on the wall delivers exactly that — a hundred small nudges spread across a semester instead of one big speech in September that is forgotten by October.
+Each time a student looks up from a hard problem and catches those three words, the idea is reinforced a little more.

 Shop the poster →

-It also works beyond the classroom.
-School counselors, tutoring centers, and home-school setups use the same design to set a tone of patience and effort.
-Anywhere a young person sits down to learn something hard, the reminder earns its place on the wall.
+It also works well beyond the traditional classroom.
+School counselors, tutoring centers, and home-school setups use the same design to set a tone of patience and steady effort.
+Anywhere a young person sits down to learn something genuinely hard, this reminder earns its place on the wall — and printed on demand and shipped worldwide by Redbubble, it is easy to get the right size for whatever space you are working with.

 Shop the poster →